 Our first year budget, according to the Durham Town Report:Total Revenue-$7,600 (Durham and UNH appropriation $2,000/$1,300 respectively, and $3,300 memorial donations in Doc’s name).
 1968 Expenses totaled $5,200.
 The 2017 budget for operations, capital, and depreciation was $1,107,856 expenses, with income estimated at $1,126,927.

 Just as in 1968, we request an annual appropriation from the four communities.
 This appropriation is based on the previous year’s statistics.
 The appropriations help offset our costs of preparation.
 The communities are billed quarterly for the fees for the UNH Communication Center ( Fire Alarm), the building lease that UNH charges, and portions of the direct cost of providing single 24/7 paramedic-in-quarters coverage.
-We have approximately 12 per diem paramedic staff members, a group of other part time support staff who in some cases have response capabilities, and currently three full time positions-an Executive Director (Bill Cote retired as of January 1, 2018, and the search is on for a replacement), an Operations Manager (Harry Mueller), and a Business Manager (Chris Lemelin).
-Our new Executive Director will be attending the September reunion and will enjoy meeting with you all.
+We have a number of per diem paramedic staff members, a group of other part time support staff who in some cases have response capabilities, and currently five full time positions-an Executive Director (Chris Lemelin), an Operations Manager (Harry Mueller), and two full-time paramedics.

 These vital staff members manage the organization and assist the volunteer Board of Directors (the BOD is somewhat modified from the previous Executive Committee) who govern the organization.
 We have evolved from a model resembling a Town Meeting (one member/one vote structure) to a more modern non-profit corporate governance form.